skharrison/CF-BM-WGS-data-analysis/README.md

  ## Submodule descriptions

-- Submodules from master of each individual part of the analysis list contents/general part of project that submodule contains to keep everything organized.
+- Submodule of each individual part of the analysis list contents/general part of project that submodule contains to keep everything organized.

 **Variant calling pipeline (software used to get vcf)**